loda-lang/loda-programs/README.md

   generate         Generate a random program and print it test             Run test suite
 OEIS commands:
-  mine             Mine programs for OEIS sequences (use -x to overwrite) match    <file>  Match a program to OEIS sequences (use -x to overwrite) check   <seqID>  Check a program for an OEIS sequence maintain         Maintain all programs for OEIS sequences
+  mine             Mine programs for OEIS sequences (use -i to use a non-default matcher) match    <file>  Match a program to OEIS sequences (use -i to use a non-default matcher) check   <seqID>  Check a program for an OEIS sequence maintain         Maintain all programs for OEIS sequences
 Options:
-  -l <string>      Log level (values:debug,info,warn,error,alert) -k <string>      Configuration file (default:loda.json) -t <number>      Number of sequence terms (default:20) -p <number>      Maximum physical memory in MB (default:1024) -c <number>      Maximum number of interpreter cycles (default:10000000)
+  -l <string>      Log level (values:debug,info,warn,error,alert) -k <string>      Configuration file (default:loda.json) -i <string>      Miner to be used (default:default) -t <number>      Number of sequence terms (default:20) -p <number>      Maximum physical memory in MB (default:1024) -c <number>      Maximum number of interpreter cycles (default:10000000)